 Peru has different kinds of alfajores which vary from region to region.
 From Arequipa, there is the alfajor arequipeño.
 It is usually made with thin hojarascas, a kind of cookie which is popular in Chile, and filled with honey or molasses.
 But the alfajor de Sayán, from just north of Lima, is fluffy and soft and doused in granulated sugar.
 Probably one of the most unique versions of the Peruvian alfajor is the alfajor de penco, which is from the southeastern part of the country.
 It is typically a fried, layered pastry and made with anise, chancaca or manjar blanco, and walnuts.

-Try out some of these recipes to make your own delicious alfajores:
+Try these recipes to make your own delicious alfajores:

-Latin America For Less specializes in providing fully customizable packages for hundreds of destinations throughout the continent.
+Peru for Less specializes in providing fully customizable packages to destinations throughout the continent.
 Contact us to chat with one of our experienced travel advisors to plan your next memorable getaway.